Fall Means Apple Time

 It's also good in baking, applesauce

-greenish-gold with red sections to nearly solid red.
-Braeburn was discovered as a
+varies from greenish-gold with red sections to nearly solid red.
+Braeburn was

-chance seedling near Nelson, New Zealand in 1952.
-Its probable parents are Lady
+discovered as a chance seedling near Nelson, New Zealand in 1952.
+Its probable

 - Criterion apples should be firm with smooth